Rockz1152/blackndsky/windows/windows11.md

 - Install software with [Ninite](https://ninite.com/){:target="_blank"}
 - Set a default Web browser in [Default apps](ms-settings:defaultapps)
 - Turn off telemetry with [O&O Shutup 10](https://www.oo-software.com/en/shutup10){:target="_blank"}
+  - Go to Actions > "Apply only recommended settings"
+  - Current User
+    - Windows Explorer > Disable ads in Windows Explorer/OneDrive
+    - Search > Disable extensions of Windows search with Bing
+    - Taskbar > Disable all
+  - Local Machine
+    - Windows Explorer > Disable all if you are not using OneDrive
+    - Microsoft Defender and Microsoft SPyNet > Disable all
+    - Taskbar > Disable all
+    - Miscellaneous > Disable all except "Disable Network Connecting Status Indicator"
 - Disable System Protection
 ```
 Disable-ComputerRestore "C:"; vssadmin delete shadows /all /quiet | Out-Null